madhulathachavali/EDburdendata/README.md

 |                   |                |                     |                         | Ye                       | 17    | 55,503.00  |
 |                   |                | Teaching            | No                      | No                       | 17    | 36,924.00  |
 |                   |                |                     | Ye                      | No                       | 34    | 197,393.00 |

+#### Conclusion
+Based on the analysis of the Emergency Department Burden Dataset, several key insights can be drawn:

+1. Total ED Visits by County:

+Los Angeles County has the highest number of ED visits with 3,468,109 visits.
+Other counties with significant ED visits include Orange County (1,108,283), San Diego (947,565), Riverside (889,722), and San Bernardino (841,649).
+Counties such as Alameda (777,934) and Sacramento (723,933) also show a substantial number of ED visits.
+Smaller counties like Glenn and Modoc have the fewest ED visits, indicating less burden in these regions.

+2. ED Visits by Health Condition:
+Active COVID-19 is the leading health condition, accounting for the highest number of ED visits (8,932,253 visits).
+Hypertension (1,711,200 visits) and Substance Abuse (1,091,496 visits) are also major contributors to ED visits.
+Mental Health issues (920,816 visits) and Diabetes (899,382 visits) are prevalent health conditions leading to significant ED usage.

+#### Alameda County Analysis:
+4. Hospital Ownership:
+Most facilities in Alameda County are non-profit (70.00%), with the remaining being government-owned (30.00%).
+5. Licensed Bed Size:
+Most facilities fall in the 300-499 range (40.00%), followed by 100-149 (30.00%).
+6. Urban Rural Designation:
+All facilities in Alameda County are located in urban areas (100.00%).
+7. Teaching Designation:
+Most facilities are non-teaching (90.00%), with only 10.00% being teaching hospitals.
+8. System Affiliation:
+Facilities are distributed among Alameda Health System, Kaiser Foundation, and Sutter Health, with each system having a significant presence.
+9. Summary Statistics for EDDXCount by System and Category:
+a.
+Alameda Health System: The total number of ED visits is substantial in areas without primary care and mental health shortages.
+b.
+Sutter Health: Shows variability in ED visits across different shortage areas, with a notable number in regions with both primary care and mental health shortages.
+c.
+Kaiser Foundation Hospital: Displays the highest number of ED visits in areas without shortages, but also significant numbers in areas with primary care and mental health shortages.
+d.
+N/A: Indicates a broad distribution of ED visits across various shortage designations, highlighting the diverse healthcare needs within the county.
+10. Facility Designations and ED Burden:
+The data indicates that government-owned facilities, non-profit hospitals, and both teaching and non-teaching hospitals are managing significant ED visits.
+The urban designation of facilities underscores the higher healthcare demand in urban areas compared to rural regions.